 Mirrorless Cameras vs. DSLRs

-Mirrorless cameras like the M50 are a great option for live streamers because they’re smaller and lighter than DSLR cameras, but they still get phenomenal photo and video quality.
-And there are a lot more mirrorless cameras and lenses available right now than there were just a couple years ago.
+Mirrorless cameras are a great option for live streamers because they’re smaller and lighter than DSLR cameras.
+But they still get phenomenal photo and video quality.
+And there are a lot more mirrorless cameras and lenses available than there were just a couple years ago.

 Don’t Forget the Power Adapter!